rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 ## Combos

-Considering qwerty:
+In the base layers, considering the QWERTY layout:
+- WER or UIO sends TAB.
+- SDF sends ESC.
 - JKL sends ENTER.
-- SDF sends ESC.
-- WER or UIO sends TAB.
 - XCV activates the raise layer for one shot.
 - M,. activates the lower layer for one shot.

+In the lower layer:
-- 123 activates the functions layer.
+- JKL activates the functions layer.

+In the mouse layer:
-- Btn1Btn2 activates the navigation layer.
+- JKL activates the navigation layer.

-- In all layers but the base, SDF or JKL return to the previous layer.
+In all layers but the base:
-- In all layers but the base, WER or UIO swap hands for one shot.
+- WER or UIO swap hands for one shot.
+- SDF or JKL return to the previous layer.

 ## Tap Dance